Frequently Asked Questions

 How much does an English or Spanish into German translation cost?

-I will provide you with an individual project rate based on your specific needs.
+I will provide you with an individual project rate based on your needs.

-My rates depend on various factors, such as the type of document, difficulty, subject, terminology requirements, legibility, urgency or deadline, and any formatting requirements, like InDesign, etc.
+My rates depend on various factors, such as the type of document, difficulty, subject, terminology requirements, legibility, urgency or deadline, and any formatting requirements.

-Another important factor is whether the translation is needed merely for informative purposes or as a summary in comparison to a print or online publication, important business communication like PR text, reports, or a certified translation.
+Another important factor is whether the translation is needed merely for informative purposes or as a summary compared to a print or online publication, important business communication like PR text, reports, or a certified translation.

 How much does a certified translation cost?

-English and Spanish into German certified translations are charged by standard lines of the target text (lines of the source text plus a 15% to 20% surcharge) or in some cases by the word.
+English and Spanish into German certified translations are charged by standard lines of the target text (lines of the source text plus a 15% to 20% surcharge) or in some cases, by the word.
 One standard line consists of 55 characters, including spaces.
-In most cases, however, you receive a total project price to make things easier for you.
+In most cases, however, you receive a total project price to make things easier.

 You can take the German “JVEG” (Judicial Remuneration and Compensation Act) as a general guideline.